vanilla-dd/adviceGenerator/README.md

 a simple website using advice api.
-Learned about fetch and asyn javascript also more about local storsg
+Learned about fetch and asyn javascript also more about local storages